slieb74/ds-distribution-selection-nyc-career-ds-062518/README.md

 ```

 # Car Sales 4!
 The sales associate is worried about not getting paid for a period of time.
-What's the probability that 2 weeks pass between selling one car and the next?
+What's the probability that 2 weeks (or more) pass between selling one car and the next?

 ```python